-Government of Karnataka has granted 20 acres of land in Survey No. 80(New No.197) and 4 acres and 20 guntas in Survey No. 22 (New No. 196) at Kadabagere village, Dasanpura Hobli, Bengaluru North Taluk, Bengaluru.
-The RTC in respect of Survey No.80 (New No.197) has been received and in respect of Survey No. 22 (New No.196) is yet to be received.
-(Land originally granted was reduced from 10 acres to 4 acres 20 guntas.
+Government of Karnataka has granted 20 acres of land in Survey No.80 (New No.197) and 4 acres and 20 guntas in Survey No. 22 (New No.196) at Kadabagere Village, Dasanpura Hobli, Bangalore North Taluk, Bangalore.
+The RTC in respect of Survey No.80 (New No.197) has been received and in respect of Survey No.22 (New No.196) is yet to be received (Land originally granted was reduced from 10 acres to 4 acres 20 guntas.
 Original RTC issued by Government of Karnataka for 10 acres is available).
+Revenue Tax for total 10 acres has been accepted for financial year 2022-23, which confirms owner ship rights of KAPL on 4 acres 20 guntas.
+Efforts are on to obtain Mutation certificate for 4 acres 20 guntas.
 The Company had applied for survey report from the Government of Karnataka for the above survey numbers.
-Survey report in respect of Survey No. 80 (New No. 197) was received and encroachment to the extent of approximately 3 acres and 25 Guntas was reported.
-Besides the encroachment shown in survey report, there is an encroachment to the extent of 1 Acre (approx.) in Survey No. 80 (New No.197) which has not been shown in survey report.
+Survey Report in respect of Survey No.80 (New No. 197) was received and encroachment to the extent of approximate 3 acres and 25 guntas was reported.
+Besides the encroachment shown in survey report, there is an encroachment to the extent of 1 Acre (apprx.) in Survey No.80 (New No.197) which has not been shown in Survey report.
 The Company has taken up the matter with revenue authorities for mentioning this additional encroachment in the report and eviction of all encroachments.
-In the meantime, the said survey report has been quashed.
+In the mean time they said survey report has been guashed.

 The Company has since fenced the remaining portion of the land.
-Out of the encroachment of 3 acres and 25 Guntas shown in the survey report, one of the encroached party has filed a civil suit in Civil Judge Court, Bengaluru against the company which is being contested by the company.
+Out of the encroachment of 3 acres and 25 guntas shown in the survey report, one of the encroached party has filed a Civil Suit in Civil Judge Court, Bangalore against the Company which is being contested by the Company.
 Subsequently, the case has been transferred to Nelamangala.
-Further Board had in its 131st Board Meeting held on 19.02.2010, decided to grow medicinal plants in 10 acres in Phase I. Accordingly medicinal plants are being grown at Kadabagere Land.
+Further Board had in its 131st Board Meeting held on 19.02.2010 decided to grow medicinal plants in 10 acres in Phase-I. Accordingly, Medicinal Plants are being grown at Kadabagere Land.